Tutorial Gateway

 WHERE [YearlyIncome] <> 60000

-SQL Not Equal To Operator (!= Operator)
+SQL Not Equal To Comparison Operator !=

-For example, The following SQL Not Equal to operator query will finds the Customers present in the Customers table whose [Yearly Income] is Not Equal to 60000.
+The Not Equal to operator is the same as <>.
+For example, The following Not Equal to operator query will find the Customers present in the Customers table whose [Yearly Income] is Not Equal to 60000.

 SELECT [FirstName]